Don't Go Near the Park: Analysis and themes

 Film scholars David Kerekes and David Slater note that Don't Go Near the Park contains various themes of cannibalism, incest, and "subliminal paedophilia."
 Kerekes and Slater cite several sequences that allude to inappropriate sexual conduct, including the scene in which 8-year-old Nick attempts to grope Bondi's breasts while she is sleeping.
 They also note that the camera provides views up actress Tammy Taylor's skirts.

 Kerekes and Slater also suggest that the character of Taft, an aging man who strikes a friendship with the young Nick, alludes to a pedophilic relationship: "He takes the young boy home, where he lives alone, and invites him to stay with him as his special friend.
 Towards the end of the film, the three youngsters—Cowboy, Bondi and Nick—are all sleeping half-naked in Taft's apartment while he looks on, smiling."

 Production

 Concept

-Don't Go Near the Park was co-written and directed by first-time director Lawrence D. Foldes, who was 19 years old at the time of its filming.
-Prior to making the film, Foldes had produced the exploitation film Malibu High (1979), which had been a major box office success.
+Don't Go Near the Park was co-written and directed by first-time director Lawrence D. Foldes, who was 19 years old at its filming.
+Before making the film, Foldes had produced the exploitation film Malibu High (1979), which had been a major box office success.
 The story, conceived by Linwood Chase, was partly inspired by a series of disappearances (primarily of children) that had occurred over the 20th century in Griffith Park in Los Angeles.